Saumya960/Heartbeat-Detecting-Device/README.md

-# Heartbeat-Detecting-Device
+# Heartbeat Monitoring Device

-Heartbeat_Monitoring-device
-1st year group project
-The program was implemented to run as a standalone system.
-It receives signals from the sensor and is analysed by the algorithm.
-The algorithm follows a set of logical conditions which help to detect accurate human heartbeats.
+This project was developed as a 1st-year group assignment.
+The system runs as a standalone device that receives signals from a heartbeat sensor and processes them using a custom algorithm.
+The algorithm filters noise, detects accurate peaks, and calculates human heartbeats in BPM.

-Here is the logical flow of the algorithm.
+## 🔧 How the Algorithm Works

-1) The program starts when the user presses the rotary encoder button.
+1. The program starts when the user presses the rotary encoder button.
-2) The algorithm is split into two sections: Determining the mean threshold and Peak detection.
+2. The algorithm is divided into two main parts:
+   - Determining the mean threshold
+   - Peak detection
-3) First two seconds of data will be read to determine the mean threshold.
-The peak detection program starts once the mean threshold is available.
+3. The first two seconds of sensor data are used to calculate the initial mean threshold.
+Peak detection begins once this threshold is available.
-4) The mean threshold program continuously provides a new value every two seconds.
+4. The mean threshold is continuously updated every two seconds.
-5) The peak is determined by the slope deflection method.
-I.e. The peak is identified when the slope of the tangent line is zero.
+5. Peaks are detected using the slope deflection method — a peak is identified when the slope of the tangent line becomes zero.
-6) Once the first peak is identified the program checks whether the signal value is less than the mean threshold.
-At this point, the signal value is saved as max value and sample count was saved temporarily.
+6. After detecting the first peak, the algorithm checks if the signal value drops below the mean threshold.
+If so, the current signal value is saved as the max value and the sample count is stored temporarily.
-7) If the previous logic is unsatisfied, it checks whether the signal value is greater than the previously identified peak value (max value).
+7. If the signal does not drop below the threshold, the algorithm checks whether the signal value exceeds the previously saved max value.
-8) If the signal value exceeds the max value, the max value and sample count will be updated with the latest values.
+8. If the signal exceeds the max value, both the max value and sample count are updated.
-9) If the signal value goes below the mean threshold level, the peak is confirmed, and sample count is saved permanently, and the max value is set to zero.
+9. When the signal finally drops below the mean threshold, the peak is confirmed.
+The sample count is saved permanently and the max value is reset to zero.
-10)This process will run continuously until the user presses the button again to stop the program.
+10. This process repeats continuously until the user presses the button again to stop the program.

+## ❤️ BPM Calculation

+The algorithm avoids false peaks by applying logical filtering conditions.
-This is the process of the algorithm, and it filters the noisiness of the signal by avoiding fake peaks.
-Heartbeat (BPM) is calculated based on the sample count between two peaks.
-BPM is set to calculate every 5 seconds and it is displayed on the LED display.
+BPM is calculated based on the number of samples between two confirmed peaks.
+The BPM value is updated every 5 seconds and displayed on the LED display.

+## 📷 Device Image

+(Place your image here once uploaded)